NCAR/noahmp/README.md

-# noahmp
-Noah-MP Community Repository

-This is an old version of Noah-MP code consistent with the develop version of National Water Model version 2.1.
+# Noah-MP version 4.1 archive for NWM v2.1

+This branch is to archive the Noah-MP version 4.1 for application in NWM v2.1.